-In order to regulate the conditions of the working class, the job sectors are divided as public, private and oil sectors.
-The Ministry of Social Affairs and Labor regulate the laws of the private sector.
+In order to regulate the conditions of the working class, the job sectors are divided into public, private and oil sectors.
+The Ministry of Social Affairs and Labor administers the laws of the private sector.

-Foreigners who wish to working in Kuwait must receive a work permit from the Ministry of Labor before entering the country.
+Foreigners who wish to work in Kuwait must secure a work permit from the Ministry of Labor before entering the country.